arturbylak/android-motion-recognizer-library/README.md

 android-motion-recognizer-library
 =================================

-Library for motion recognition phone.
-The library uses a neural network to detect movements
+The library uses a neural network to detect the movements of a mobile phone.

 Autor: Artur Bylak